nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### Response:

 The response data should be a list (array) of regions.
 Each region should contain a list of plans.
 It is not necessary to have multiple regions, however the structure is the same regardless.
 Additionally, your integration may only have one classification of server types, or you may have high-cpu, high-ram, or high-IO options.
 A plan is a grouping of server sizes within a classification.

+**Note:** *For multiple regions with with identical plans/server-sizes, plans/server-sizes must be duplicated for each region.*

 Each region in the catalog consists of the following: